bjmc/arch-metamodel/architecture-method/architecture-method-for-solutions.md

 Finally, the technical architect will lead the secure and cost effective decomssioning of existing system infrastructure, cancellation of third party platform services and related concerns.

+## People

+This section lists the people that we would expect to contribute to an agile architecture approach and describes what role each will play.

+### Technical Architect

+The technical architect leads the technical delivery aspects of an overall service delivery.
+This means that they will be responsible for the data, application and technology architecture for the service.
+They will work in close partnership with the product manager in order to realise the product vision and achieve a service that meets the needs of real users.
+In practice this means that the technical architect will:

+- lead the realisation of the technical solution agreed with the product manager;
+- own the technical architecture and technical roadmap, acting as technical design authority;
+- be expert in and promote this solution architecture method;
+- represent the delivery team in architecture governance matters and standards assessments;
+- line manage and mentor other technical team members.

+### Product Manager

+The product manager owns the product vision and is responsible for day-to-day product delivery aspects of the overall service delivery.
+Therefore the product manaager typically owns the business archtitecture for a service, working in partnership with the techical architect ensure the technical solution realises the product vision.
+In practice, this means the product manager will:

+- lead research to develop a deep understanding of the users of the service;
+- regularly seek feedback from real users and use this information to continuously improve the service;
+- identify, elbaorate, prioritise and finally accept users stories as a part of ongoing service delivery;
+- identify, classify and then actively manage the full range of internal and external stakeholders;
+- be proficient in this solution architecture method;
+- represent the delivery team in programme governance matters and standards assessments;
+- line manage and mentor other product team members.

+N.B. we use the term _product manager_ rather than the Scrum-specific _product owner_, acknowledging that many teams may use other product delivery approaches.
+However, we consider the roles to be equivalent.

+### Delivery Manager

+The delivery manager owns the day-to-day execution of the delivery project in order to ensure that it runs smoothly and is regularly delivering value on behalf of the service's users.
+The delivery manager owns the ongoing operation of the project including planning, applying necessary controls as well as regular reporting.
+In practice this means the delivery manager will:

+- plan, facilitate, and document the various ceremonies required to execute the iterative delivery of the service;
+- work with team members to identify impediments and resolve;
+- ensure the right resources are available in the right place at the right time in order to avoid delays and to accelerate delivery;
+- regularly review delivery approach with the team to highlight sucess as well as identify areas of improvement;
+- represent the delivery team in respect to broader programme management activities, in particular coordinating effectively across multiple delivery teams;
+- be proficient in this solution architecture method.

+### Technical Design Authority (TDA)

+The technical design authority is an external person or group that provides regular review and constructive challenge of the service's technical architecture and associated solution.
+The primary purpose of the TDA is to provide a mechanism for regular, proportionate and independent architecture evaluation activities to be completed.
+In practice this means the TDA will:

+- review all architecture deliverables (defined below) providing comments and highlighting omissions and other areas of improvement;
+- confirm the technical architecture is fully aligned with digital standards, policy, strategy and other guidance;
+- provide external tracking of architecture risks and dispensations (if necessary);
+- maintain coherence across architectures from multiple services;
+- highlight opportunities for re-use and to contribute to the broader digital ecosystem;
+- drive domain engineering activities to enahnce the organisation's architecture repository.

 ## Deliverables

 This section lists the architecture deliverables that we would expect to produce under an agile architecture approach and describes what each deliverable is for.